 - Viral Infections like Chickenpox – The contagious varicella-zoster virus causes chickenpox.
 In this condition, papules, vesicles, and pustules develop all over the body.
 Though chickenpox is common in children, some people do get it in adulthood.
 The papules that develop due to chickenpox are a form of an itchy rash on the skin.

-Also Read: Causes, Symptoms, And Types of Acne
+Also Read: Get To Know The Causes And Types of Acne

 Which Areas Of The Body Do Papules Affect?

 Papules commonly appear on the cheeks, nose, forehead, and chin.
 They also do appear on shoulders, arms, upper neck and back.

 The presence of papules indicates that your skin is prone to acne and pus-filled pimples.
 Papules may ultimately cause scarring if you do not seek medical attention to treat them.
 Here are a few options for the treatment of papules:

 - Skin Care Routine – Keep your skin clean and apply a moisturizer and sunscreen every day.
 Pick a cleanser, moisturizer and sunscreen that suit your skin type.
 Using products that do not suit your skin type can aggravate papules and lead to the development of nodules and pustules, which are pus-filled pimples.